 To date, more than 20 tons of archaeological materials have been recovered and the inventory of the recorded archaeological material is composed of ceramic fragments, lithic artifacts (two carved projectile points), complete pottery pieces, archeological features (coal and fire pits) and a goldsmith’s piece.

 “We celebrate that Gran Tierra has voluntarily built this museum helping to safeguard Colombia’s anthropological and historical knowledge for the public.
-The project was designed and implemented with institutional collaboration, and built upon community ideas.
+The project was designed and implemented with institutional collaboration and built upon community ideas.
 It shows the Company is focused on creating social capital and considers how its actions can contribute to society in a positive way.”

 Protecting Colombia’s Archaeological Heritage